TutulMajumder/Historical_Place_in_Bangladesh/README.md

 ## Animation
 The application features animations for clouds, birds, and the sun/moon.
 The animations are controlled by timers and can be toggled on and off using the specified keys.

-## Contributing
+## Contribution
-Contributors are- Arnob Aich Anurag,Tutul Majumder,Anay Sarker,M.A Salehin,Nowrin Binte Rashid Rio
+Contributors are- Arnob Aich Anurag,Tutul Majumder,Anay Sarker,M.A Salehin,Nowrin Binte Rashid Rio.

 Contributions are welcome!
 If you have suggestions or improvements, feel free to create a pull request or open an issue.